Menu

 30 October 2024

-The Mind Control Lab is dedicated to investigating and decoding the mysteries of the human mind—the most powerful resource we have—specifically as it relates to harnessing and using this extraordinary and invisible force to achieve our aspirations and live more successfully in a world rife with distraction, angst, uncertainty, and ever-evolving socio-technological influences.
+The Mind Control Lab is dedicated to investigating and decoding the mysteries of the human mind—the most powerful resource we have—specifically as it relates to harnessing and using this extraordinary and invisible force to exceed our aspirations and live more successfully in a world rife with distraction, angst, uncertainty, and ever-evolving socio-technological influences.

 Mind Control, in this context, should not be confused with the sinister term "brainwashing."
 Rather, it refers to the science of directing, training, and using the mind to rethink our thinking, so that we can achieve the success we desire in our professional and personal lives.